praneshpr/praneshpr/README.md

 - 📖 &nbsp;&nbsp;Experienced in leading serveral large scale customer facing products/projects
 - 🌱 &nbsp;&nbsp;I'm currently learning to expand my skills on frontend infrastructure/architecture and web performance
 - 👯 &nbsp;&nbsp;I'm passionate about leading teams and projects and empowering a team to achieve both business and personal goals
 - 💬 &nbsp;&nbsp;What I believe in ?
-Treating people as people and help them reach their potential by listening and helping them grow
+Treating people as people and help them reach their potential by listening and helping them grow.
+Deeply care for your teammates in their professional development and care for their personal goals

 🥅 &nbsp;&nbsp;&nbsp;&nbsp;Goals for 2021